Indian Tea

 Darjeeling

 Darjeeling tea, considered the champagne of all teas, is grown exclusively in Darjeeling located in northern West Bengal.
 The high quality and distinct flavour and aroma of Darjeeling tea is a result of unique climate, soil, altitude and processing methods prevalent in Darjeeling.
-Total production amounted to 11,700 tons.
-The tea gardens (87 in total) of Darjeeling cover an area of approx. 17,500 hectares and provide employment to over 50,000 labourers.
+Total production amounted to 5.6 million kg in 2024.
+The tea gardens (87 in total) of Darjeeling cover an area of approx. 17 500 hectares and provide employment to over 50 000 labourers.
+The overall tea production for West Bengal was 410 m kg in 2022 the bulk of which is grown in the Dooars and Terai.

 Assam